 The potential harm of changing a running experiment

 When an experiment runs, Optimizely Experimentation collects the conversion data for all times and compare it to the control group conversion data for the same time.
 If a change is made midway through the experiment, then the effects of that change can only be measured starting at that time.
 This will invalidate your results.

 How changing a running experiment can affect result data accuracy

 Suppose a change that you made improves conversions by 5%.
 You take note of that change and then decide you are going to add another change to that variation that you think will have the same effect.

 Suddenly, your conversion rate drops back to the same as the control group.
 Now you do not know whether the drop is because you made a change or because the original change performed worse than the numbers initially indicated.

 Let us say the conversion rate did not drop to the control group rate but dipped to 2%.
 Again, you can not be sure what caused that dip, but you see it as an all-around improvement.
 However, the second change may harm conversions, but the positive effect of the first change negated that decrease.

 If you want to change your running experiment, you must pause the existing experiment and start a new one.
 This way, you do not contaminate the data from any changes you make.
-You can easily duplicate an experiment to create a new experiment similar to an existing one.
+You can duplicate an experiment in Optimizely Web Experimentation or copy a rule in Optimizely Feature Experimentation to create a new experiment similar to an existing one.
 Duplicating experiments will not duplicate the results of the original experiment.

-If you intend to pause a variation, the decision be final.
-You should not later use that information to compare to the still-running variations.
+If you intend to pause a variation, the decision should be final.
+You should not use that result information later to compare to the still-running variations.
 If any events impact all variations, the changes will not be reflected by the paused variation.

 These best practices apply to Optimizely Web Experimentation, Optimizely Performance Edge, Optimizely Feature Experimentation, and all A/B testing tools.